Time Traveling Bong

 Time Traveling Bong is an American miniseries created and written by Ilana Glazer, Paul W. Downs, and Lucia Aniello.
 The series, starring Glazer and Downs and directed by Aniello, aired on Comedy Central as a "three-night event" with each episode premiering nightly from April 20, 2016 until April 22, 2016.
 In syndication, the series airs as a TV movie rather than in episodes.

 Synopsis

-Two cousins, Sharee and Jeff, discover a water pipe that can be used to travel through time when smoked.
+Two cousins, Sharee and Jeff, discover the titular bong that can be used to travel through time when smoked.
 After visiting various points in the past, Sharee and Jeff must find a way to return to the present after the bong is damaged.